 Research and development costs are expensed as incurred and are included in selling, general and administrative expenses in the accompanying consolidated financial statements.
 Research and development costs amounted to \$10,271 in fiscal 2015, \$10,049 in fiscal 2014 and \$7,516 in fiscal 2013.
-The Company's research and development expenditures do not include the expenditures on such activities undertaken by co-packers and suppliers who develop numerous products based on ideas the Company's brands.
+The Company's research and development expenditures do not include the expenditures on such activities undertaken by co-packers and suppliers who develop numerous products based on ideas the Company generates and on their own initiative with the expectation that the Company will accept their new product ideas and market them under the Company's brands.
 These efforts by co-packers and suppliers have resulted in a substantial number of new product introductions.
 The Company is unable to estimate the amount of expenditures made by co-packers and suppliers on research and development; however, the Company believes such activities and expenditures are important to its continuing ability to introduce new products.